RaspberryPiFoundation/python-curriculum/en-GB/lessons/Turtle Power/Turtle Power - notes.md

 + Variables and loops - using calculations and variables in drawing geometric shapes.

 #Potential Problems
-+ Depending on where the file is saved, naming a program 'turtle.py' can cuase problems, as it clashes with the turtle module, which is also called 'turtle.py'.
++ Depending on where the file is saved, naming a program 'turtle.py' can cause problems, as it clashes with the turtle module, which is also called 'turtle.py'.
 + There can sometimes be problems when trying to close the turtle drawing canvas.
 The line `done()` at the end of each program should help, but if the window freezes you can close the shell window, which should terminate the program.